Pork Ribs With Bourbon Whiskey Barbecue Sauce – Recipe

 You don’t have to wait for a special holiday or a celebration, to have a barbecue.
 You do it just because you feel like taking advantage of the warm weather and cooking outdoors.
 Not to mention to give your husband a chance to show off his grilling skills, while you are relaxing with a nice cold drink while chatting with everyone (which most likely happens after you set everything up for him beforehand…).

-My son-in-law, with the assistance of my daughter, prepared these finger-licking barbecue ribs, and they let me share this recipe with all of you.
+My son-in-law prepared these finger-licking barbecue ribs, and since all enjoyed them so much he let me share this recipe on my blog.

 - 6 pounds pork baby back ribs